SohamMody/Impact_of_Manhattan_Congestion_Surcharge_on_For-Hire_Vehicles/README.md

 Where Lambda is a constant parameter that needs to be tuned.

-The modes chosen by us for this model are walking, subway, taxis, for-hire vehicles and shared for-hire vehicles.
+The modes chosen by us for this model are walking, subway, taxis, private cars, for-hire vehicles and shared for-hire vehicles.
 We decided to use a nested multinomial logit model instead of the traditional multinomial logit model to predict the transportation choice proportions as the choices between taxis and for-hire vehicles is extremely correlated and that would create an unfair imbalance towards those when the model predicts the probability of choosing each mode.

-The current surcharge policy has already been implemented but, talks of a bigger surcharge policy that will be applicable to all vehicles in NYC (not just taxis) is underway and this research hopes to also help in making a data-driven decision on whether that policy should be introduced or not.
+The current surcharge policy has already been implemented but, talks of a bigger surcharge policy that will be applicable to all vehicles in NYC (not just taxis) is underway and this research hopes to help in making a data-driven decision on whether that policy should be introduced or not.